In Exercises 31 and 32, assume that hybridization experiments are... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this case, the success is defined as a pea having green pods, with a probability of 0.75.
-The distribution is characterized by two parameters: the number of trials (n) and the probability of success (p).
+In this case, the probability of a pea having green pods is 0.75, and we are looking at 16 trials (offspring).
+This distribution helps determine the likelihood of observing a specific number of successes, such as 7 green pods.

 Recommended video: